Using EAS environment variables

 Use environment variables in your code

-The environment variables with the EXPO_PUBLIC_ prefix are available as process.env variables in your application code.
-This means you can use them to dynamically configure your app behavior based on the environment variables' values.
+The environment variables with the EXPO_PUBLIC_ prefix are available as process.env variables in your app's code.
+This means you can use them to dynamically configure your app behavior based on the values from environment variables.

 import { Button } from 'react-native';